2020 Temporary Changes

-- The deadline to change grade-optional courses from graded to P/NP (pass/no-pass) will be extended 30 days after the date that final grades are posted for that term.
-That means all students will have time to decide whether to change to P/NP once they see their final grades.
+- The deadline to change grade-optional courses from graded to P/NP (pass/no-pass) or from P/NP to grade will be extended 30 days after the date that final grades are posted for that term.
+That means all students will have time to decide whether to change to P/NP or graded once they see their final grades.

 Deadlines to change grade-optional courses from graded to pass/no-pass Term Extended Deadline Spring July 16, 2020 Summer October 16, 2020 Fall January 16, 2021

-- The option to change from graded to P/NP will be available for all courses that are designated as graded only and for grade optional courses.
+- The option to change from graded to P/NP or from P/NP to graded will be available for all courses that are designated as graded only and for grade optional courses.

 - Courses that are designated as P/NP only will remain as they are.
 There will be no additional options for these courses.

 - Any course grade of P will be counted as a P* grade for the purposes of the policies below.
 This means that courses taken as P/NP can count toward graduation requirements.
 Credits earned in courses offered only as P/NP will use the P* designation.

 - Undergraduate: “Students must earn 168 transfer or University of Oregon credits with grades of A, B, C, D, or P*.”

 - Graduate Master’s degrees: “A minimum of 24 credits must be University of Oregon graded (not pass/no pass) credits.”